 The descent on the dirt path is about 25 minutes or so.
 At the end of the trail, it will lead you directly into the village by Big Wave Beach.

 Final destination – Big Wave Bay Beach

-When you complete the Hong Kong Trail Section 8, it will bring you directly into the small village of Big Wave Bay Beach.
+Completing the Hong Kong Trail Section 8 will bring you directly into the small village of Big Wave Bay Beach.

-If you decided to take the long and scenic route, you will be rewarded with a gorgeous white sand beach at the end.
+If you decide to take the long and scenic route, you will be rewarded with a gorgeous white sand beach at the end.

-If you still have energy after a 2 hour hike, you can rent a surfboard, standup paddleboard and wetsuits at one of the local shops like Ho Lok Shop.
+If you still have energy after a 2-hour hike, you can rent a surfboard, standup paddleboard and wetsuit at one of the local shops like Ho Lok Shop.

 Or you can rent a beach chair and relax on the beach.
 You deserve a good break after a few solid hours of hiking!